maxludden/supergene-v2/books/book10/md/chapter-3227.md

 viewport: width=device-width

 ## Back to Space Garden
 ### Chapter 3227

 <figure>
 	<img src="../Images/gem.gif" alt="gem" id="gem" width="120" height="60" />
 </figure>

-  “Hunted Annihilation God Spirit gene race Hate Ghost.”
+> “Hunted Annihilation God Spirit Gene Race Hate Ghost.”

 It was just a simple announcement that played in which nothing got left behind.
 Even Hate Ghost’s dust was absorbed by the tai chi substance.
 The kill was so clean that not a single speck of him remained.